mnieber/dodo-commands/doc/projects.rst

     dodo activate FooBar --create

 Running this command creates a new FooBar project directory with various files.
 The most important one is the ``~/projects/FooBar/dodo_commands/env/bin/dodo`` script file.
 This copy of the ``dodo`` script is specific to the created project.
-When you call this ``dodo`` script, it's implied that you are operating on the ``FooBar`` project.
+Calling it implies that you are operating on the ``FooBar`` project.

 Running a command
 =================